By the end of this section, you will be able to:

 - Describe the filibuster expeditions undertaken during the antebellum era

 Southern expansionists had spearheaded the drive to add more territory to the United States.
-They applauded the Louisiana Purchase and fervently supported Indian removal, the annexation of Texas, and the Mexican-American War.
+They applauded the Louisiana Purchase and fervently supported Native American removal, the annexation of Texas, and the Mexican-American War.
 Drawing inspiration from the annexation of Texas, proslavery expansionists hoped to replicate that feat by bringing Cuba and other territories into the United States and thereby enlarging the American empire of slavery.

 In the 1850s, the expansionist drive among White southerners intensified.
 Among southern imperialists, one way to push for the creation of an American empire of slavery was through the actions of filibusters—men who led unofficial military operations intended to seize land from foreign countries or foment revolution there.
 These unsanctioned military adventures were not part of the official foreign policy of the United States; American citizens simply formed themselves into private armies to forcefully annex new land without the government’s approval.

 An 1818 federal law made it a crime to undertake such adventures, which was an indication of both the reality of efforts at expansion through these illegal expeditions and the government’s effort to create a U.S. foreign policy.
 Nonetheless, Americans continued to filibuster throughout the nineteenth century.
 In 1819, an expedition of two hundred Americans invaded Spanish Texas, intent on creating a republic modeled on the United States, only to be driven out by Spanish forces.
-Using force, taking action, and asserting white supremacy in these militaristic drives were seen by many as an ideal of American male vigor.
+Using force, taking action, and asserting White supremacy in these militaristic drives were seen by many as an ideal of American male vigor.
 President Jackson epitomized this military prowess as an officer in the Tennessee militia, where earlier in the century he had played a leading role in ending the Red Stick War and forcing the Creek Nation to cede millions of acres in Alabama and Georgia.
 His reputation helped him to win the presidency in 1828 and again in 1832.